 What is the role of the board in leading and driving change to enhance long-term shareholder value?
 Learn from Ilene S. Gordon who was CEO and chairman of Ingredion for almost nine years, and executive chairman until August 1, 2018.
 Ilene has been an agent of change her entire career, and shareholders have been greatly rewarded by her leadership.
 She has been serving on boards for almost 25 years and will share her perspective on the changing role of board directors as valued advisors to the CEO for the ultimate benefit of the shareholders.

-Ilene Gordon is executive chairman of Ingredion Incorporated (NYSE: INGR), a leading global producer of nature-based ingredient solutions for food, beverage, brewing and industrial customers around the world.
-Ms. Gordon was chairman, president and CEO of Ingredion from 2009 through 2017.
+Ilene Gordon is the retired Chairman, President and CEO of Ingredion Incorporated (NYSE: INGR), a leading global producer of nature-based ingredient solutions for food, beverage, brewing and industrial customers around the world.
+Ms. Gordon was chairman, president and CEO of Ingredion from 2009 through 2017 and Executive Chairman January 2018 - July 2018.

 A FORTUNE 500 company, Ingredion has 11,000 employees, 2017 net sales of $5.8 billion and a market capitalization close to $9 billion.
 During her tenure as CEO, Ms. Gordon delivered exceptional shareholder value by more than quadrupling the Company’s share price.